Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-CN/learn-auction.md

 ### Are there other ways of acquiring a slot besides the candle auction?

-The only other way besides the candle auction to acquire a parachain slot is through a secondary market where an actor who has already won a parachain slot can resell the slot along with the associated deposit of DOT that is locked up to another buyer.
-This would allow the seller to get liquid DOT in exchange for the parachain slot and the buyer to acquire the slot as well as the deposited DOT.
+The only other way besides the candle auction to acquire a parachain slot is through a secondary market where an actor who has already won a parachain slot can resell the slot along with the associated deposit of SOLAR that is locked up to another buyer.
+This would allow the seller to get liquid SOLAR in exchange for the parachain slot and the buyer to acquire the slot as well as the deposited SOLAR.

 A number of system-level parachains may be granted slots by the [governing bodies](learn-governance) of the Relay Chain.
 Such parachains would not have to bid for or renew their slots as they would be considered essential to the ecosystem's future.

 ## 资源

-- [Parachain Allocation](https://research.web3.foundation/en/latest/axiasolar/economics/2-parachain-allocation.html) - W3F research page on parachain allocation that goes more in depth to the mechanism.
+- [Parachain Allocation](https://research.axiacoin.org/en/latest/axiasolar/economics/2-parachain-allocation.html) - W3F research page on parachain allocation that goes more in depth to the mechanism.